Dragod/twitch-streamlink/README.md

 # Mobile

-This work on mobile using termux with:[https://github.com/termux/x11-packages](https://github.com/termux/x11-packages)
+This work on mobile using termux with: [x11-packages](https://github.com/termux/x11-packages)

 ### How to install VLC and MPV on mobile